rjsebening/n8n-nodes-leadtable/README.md

 # n8n-nodes-leadtable

-A professional n8n custom node for seamless integration with the LeadTable API.
-Automate your lead-management workflows with full CRUD operations and real-time webhook support.

 ![LeadTable Node](https://img.shields.io/badge/n8n-community--node-FF6D5A)
 ![Version](https://img.shields.io/badge/version-1.0.0-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

+A professional n8n custom node for seamless integration with the LeadTable API.
+Automate your lead-management workflows with full CRUD operations and real-time webhook support.

+## What is n8n?

+n8n is an easy-to-use workflow automation tool that connects different apps and services, like LeadTable.
+By creating "workflows" between apps, you can automate many manual tasks – saving you and your team valuable time.

+## ⚖️ Legal Notice

+This Community Node uses the public LeadTable API and is **not affiliated with, endorsed, or sponsored by LeadTable**.
+All trademarks are the property of their respective owners.

+**Note**: This is a community-developed Node for the LeadTable API.
+For official support, please contact LeadTable directly.

 ## 🚀 Overview